halt-dos/hd-wiki-public/versioned_docs/version-7.0/professional/docs/waf/security.md

 ##### **Enable Signature Validation**
 Users can specify to enable the signature validation for the present profile.

+    Accepted values: Enabled / Disabled

+    Default: Disabled

 ##### **Enable LibInjection**
 Users can configure settings related to Specify whether to enable internal libinjection based validations.

+    Accepted values: Enabled / Disabled

+    Default: Disabled

 ##### **Application Type**
 Specify the type of application (i.e. website or web service).
 A website is a collection of linked web pages (plus their associated resources) that share a unique domain name.
 A web service is a collection of open protocols and standards used for exchanging data between applications or systems.

+    Accepted values: Web-Service / Website / Web-Socket

+    Default: Other

 ##### **Application Framework**
 Specify the framework used for developing the application (if any).

+    Accepted values: Drupal / Wordpress / joomla / Larvel / Magento / MediaWIKI / MYBB / OSCOMMERCE / PHBB / PHPMYADMIN / SYMFONY / VBULLETIN / TYPO3 / SHAREPOINT / SAP / DOMINO / PEOPLE-SOFT / Other

+    Default: Other

 ##### **Application Language**
 Specify the programming language in which application is developed.

+    Accepted values: JAVA / DOTNET / PHP / PYTHON / GO / Other

+    Default: Other

 ##### **Application Server**
 Specify the server on which application is running.

+    Accepted values: IIS / APACHE / TOMCAT / Other

+    Default: Other

 ##### **Application  Database**
 Specify the database which is being used in the application (if any).

+    Accepted values: MYSQL / PGSQL / MSSQL / ORACLE / NOSQL / MONGODB / MSACCESS / DB2 / EMC / FIREBIRD / FRONTBASE / HSQLDB / INFORMIX / INGRES / MAXDB / SQLITE / SYBASE / INTERBASE / Other

+    Default: Other

 ##### **Application OS**
 Specify the Operating system on which application is running.

+    Accepted values: Window / Unix / Other

+    Default: Other

 ##### **Temporary Blacklist Duration**
 The time duration for which a malicious IP is suspended by WAF is specified here.
 The WAF Rules and Web Policy use this value.

+    Accepted values: Integer

+    Default: 0

+    Matric: Seconds